jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 test_calculator_raises_type_error
 *********************************************************************************

-I want to use TypeError_ with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers.
-Calculators in the real world only work with numbers
+I want to use TypeError_ with :ref:`exception handlers<how to use try...except...else>` to make sure that the :ref:`calculator program<how to make a calculator>` only works with numbers, the way a Calculator would in the real world.

 =================================================================================
 open the project